About the Alyeska Snow Classic

 The Alyeska Snow Classic was an idea inspired by Julie Pederson, Girdwood resident.
 She allowed Four Valley Community School (FVCS) to develop the idea as a fundraiser.

 The Alyeska Snow Classic is a gaming fundraiser for Four Valleys Community School, Inc., a 501(c)3 nonprofit organization based in Girdwood, Alaska.
 Winner(s) are determined by the exact guess of what the total snow accumulation is at the Alyeska Snow Classic Measuring Stick on Mount Alyeska in Girdwood, Alaska.
-The measurment of snow accumulation is taken by a neutral party on the publicized date.
+The measurement of snow accumulation is taken by a neutral party on the publicized date.
 The measurement is to the nearest 100th of a foot.
 The winner(s) are to be notified after the measurement is taken.
 Their names are to be announced on the annually publicized date and time.

 About the Four Valleys Community School (FVCS)